 Introduction & Context

-Fick’s first law for steady-state diffusion quantifies how quickly a species moves through a stagnant medium when concentration gradients are constant with time.
-In process engineering the result is used to size membranes, predict solvent losses, estimate drying times, design catalytic wash-coats, and rate barrier films.
-Because the law links concentration driving force to molar flux, it is the mass-transfer analogue of Ohm’s law and underlies the design of any unit operation where diffusion is the rate-limiting step.
+Fick’s first law for steady‑state diffusion quantifies how quickly a species moves through a stagnant medium when concentration gradients are constant with time.
+In process engineering the result is used to size membranes, predict solvent losses, estimate drying times, design catalytic wash‑coats, and rate barrier films.
+Because the law links concentration driving force to molar flux, it is the mass‑transfer analogue of Ohm’s law and underlies the design of any unit operation where diffusion is the rate‑limiting step; for a deeper look at predicting the underlying diffusivity, see our guide on Einstein‑Stokes estimation of molecular diffusivity.

 Methodology & Formulas